The Sweeney Sisters Release Date: April 28, 2020

 Los Angeles Times Bestseller

-Elizabeth The First Wife (May 2013)
+Elizabeth The First Wife Release Date: May 2013

 Romance, Comedy, Shakespeare!Elizabeth Lancaster is perfectly happy.
 Why shouldn’t she be?
 She teaches Shakespeare at a respectable community college.
 She’s got an impressive family that includes a Nobel Laureate father, an opinionated mother, one sister who’s curing cancer, and another go-getter who’s married to a Congressman.
 Plus she inherited a stunning Early California hacienda from her grandmother.
 Well, it will be stunning if she ever finds the capital to re-do just about everything.

 So why does everyone keep telling her she needs a more prestigious job, upgraded countertops, and, most of all, a better man than her famous ex-husband, movie star FX Fahey?
 Elizabeth silences her family and surprises herself when she joins her ex to work at the Oregon Shakespeare Festival.
 Over the course of the summer, she discovers that men can change, politics can be sexy, dogs rule and William Shakespeare has a thing or two to teach her about modern relationships.

-A Starred Review from Library Journal:
+A Starred Review from Library Journal